All Episodes

 Mine's 19.

-Oh, I know what you're talking about.
+I know what you're talking about.

-But you know, one thing that's great about him is the little boy uh just won the national champion and the competitive cheer gymnastic thing.
+But you know, one thing that's great about him is the little boy just won the national champion and the competitive cheer gymnastic thing.

-I said, No, he's a cheerleader.
+I said, no, he's a cheerleader.

-He does that competitive cheer, he loves it.
+He does that competitive cheer.

 Good luck.

-Very, very difficult sport, but one thing I tell them that they'll be proud of.
+But one thing I tell them that they'll be proud of, he is also a student in college.

-He's supposed to be a senior in high school sophomore in college at SMU.
+He's supposed to be a senior in high school.

 Sean, do you want to try something with Herschel right now?